smoothsec/dev/afpacket/README.md

 AF_MANAGE_IFACE - The interface to manage the IPS, default is eth2

-- This section may require to edit when setting up Standard and Distributed (Console & Sensor)
+- This section may require to edit when setting up Standard and Distributed (Sensor)

 AF_SENSOR_IP - The sensor IP address, which is also the IP address of AF_MANAGE_IFACE and Console IP address